 AIIB Organizational Structure

 The governance of the AIIB includes a Board of Governors, a Board of Directors, the Senior Executive Management Team, and an International Advisory Panel.

 The Board of Governors comprises a governor and an alternate governor, who are appointed by each member country of the bank.
 The board holds annual meetings, at which it considers resolutions such as the admission of new member countries.

 The Board of Directors directly oversees the AIIB’s operations, an authority delegated to it by the Board of Governors.
 In addition to supervising the management and overall operations of the bank, the Board of Directors exercises approval control over the bank’s annual budget and operational strategy.
 It is also charged with establishing oversight mechanisms for the bank.

 The Senior Executive Management Team is led by the bank’s President Jin Liqun, who also serves as Chairman of the Board of Directors.
 It includes, in addition to the President, five vice presidents and the bank’s General Counsel, Chief Risk Officer (CRO), and Chief Financial Officer (CFO).

 The vice presidents of the Asian Infrastructure Investment Bank consist of an internationally eclectic mix.
-They include Sir Danny Sullivan, former Chief Secretary to the Treasury of the United Kingdom, and Dr. Joachim von Amsberg, formerly a vice president of the World Bank.
+They include Sir Danny Alexander, former Chief Secretary to the Treasury of the United Kingdom, and Dr. Joachim von Amsberg, formerly a vice president of the World Bank.